dvallst/stream-analytics/README.md

 ### Clone repository

-Once Kafka is up and running, follow the steps below to clone the repository:
+Once the required software is installed, follow the steps below to clone the repository:

 1. Clone the Git repository:
 `git clone https://github.com/dvallst/stream-analytics.git`